skooter500/MusicVisuals/README.md

 The size and color variations of the waves can capture the ebb and flow of intensity and emotion throughout the song.
 The central circle representing the audio source can symbolize the core mantra or recurring motif in the music, while the surrounding waves reflect the subtle variations and harmonies that build upon it.
 By relating the visuals to the song's characteristics, such as its energy, repetition, cyclical nature, and transformative qualities, the visualizations can enhance the listener's experience and provide a synchronized and immersive representation of the song "Mantra."

+-In this visualization, circular waves are created based on the audio input.
+-The size and color of the waves change dynamically with the amplitude of the audio.
+-The visualization includes a central circle that represents the audio source, with its size and color responding to the average amplitude of the audio.
+-The circular waves around the central circle are drawn with different colors and widths, representing different frequency bands in the audio.

 https://user-images.githubusercontent.com/123604689/235656205-7f4b17ef-9335-4daf-9d47-6a98f95477a6.mov